 We are required to carry Liability Insurance for our Tours.

-In preparation to open our tours the costs have been paid for by private individuals.
-Wild Horse Warriors can not by law spend any of the money donated to them for anything that is not included in the request for donations.
+Wild Horse Warriors for Sand Wash Basin can not by law spend any of the money donated to them for anything that is not included in the request for donations.
 Wild Horse Warriors has not used any of the donations received to fund Wild Horse Warriors Tours of Sand Wash Basin.

 Donations to Wild Horse Warriors are not built in to our pricing.